 “In 1979 Britain needed a jolt, but Thatcher’s solutions were socially corrosive and economically unsound,” writes David Priestland

-Margaret Thatcher’s speech on the steps of Downing Street on 4 May 1979, quoting St Francis of Assisi – “Where there is discord, let there be harmony” – is often seen as deeply hypocritical.
+Margaret Thatcher’s speech on the steps of No 10 Downing Street on 4 May 1979, quoting St Francis of Assisi – “Where there is discord, let there be harmony” – is often seen as deeply hypocritical.
 And yet in the next two sentences she captured her philosophy rather more accurately: “Where there is error, may we bring truth.
 Where there is doubt, may we bring faith.”

 For it is as a warrior, determined to impose her version of faith and truth on her enemies, that she will go down in history, and that was precisely why she was so politically successful: she was a figure of her time, benefiting from the deep social divisions and anger of the 1970s.
 But since 2008 it has become increasingly evident that she did not lay the foundations for a prosperous Britain.
 Indeed, her approach to the major political and economic questions – much of which was inherited by New Labour – has left Britain in deep trouble.